DaveBenham/VenomModules/README.md

 Envelopes start and end at 0V, with a range between 0 and 10V inclusive.
 If an envelope ends at a non-zero voltage, then the envelope output instantly drops to 0 when the envelope completes.

+Without any CV modulation, each envelope stage can be as short as 1 msec, or as long as 2.78 hours.
+With CV modulation the stage lengths can be shortened or lengthened even more.

 ### Polyphony
 All input and output ports are polyphonic.
 The total number of output channels is set to the maximum channel count found across all inputs.
 Monophonic inputs are replicated to match the output channel count.
 Polyphonic inputs with fewer channels substitute 0V for any missing channels.